dennlinger/klexikon/README.md

 python3 -m pip install -r requirements.txt
 ```
 The experiments were run on Python 3.8.4, but should run fine with any version >3.7.
-To run some of the files, relative imports are required, which forces you to run them as modules, e.g.,
+To run files, relative imports are required, which forces you to run them as modules, e.g.,

 ```bash
 python3 -m klexikon.analysis.compare_offline_stats